 Updated on by Hayley Brown

 When I joined Cyclr, a B2B software company, it took time to learn the product, understand how it worked and the purpose it fulfilled for our customers.
-So to continue my learnings into a SaaS companies and SaaS product development I looked into the challenges product managers face.
+So to continue my learning about SaaS companies and SaaS product development I looked into the challenges product managers face.

 I imagined just like with any job there are challenges product managers face, but they do, depending on the size and scale of your SaaS, have a unique juggling act to balance.